LeanerCloud/AutoSpotting/README.md

 *Note:*
 - even though these builds are usually stable enough, they may not have been thoroughly tested yet and come with best effort community support.
-- the authors of significant code contributions and/or their employers are allowed to use these builds free of charge.
-The original author grants these exemptions in written form upon request, and decides on a case by case basis if the contribution is significant enough.

 ### Stable binaries ###